IgniteUI/igniteui-xplat-docs/doc/en/components/circular-progress.md

 ### Animation Duration

-The `animationDuration` property is used to specify how long the animation cycle should take.
-It takes as value a number which represents the animation duration in milliseconds.
+The `animationDuration` property is used to specify how long the animation cycle should take in milliseconds.

 ```html